-Most people associate allergies with the classic symptoms seen on commercials: itchy, watery eyes, runny nose and sneezing.
+Most people associate allergies with the classic symptoms seen in commercials: itchy, watery eyes, runny nose, and sneezing.
 For singers, allergies, even when not accompanied by these dramatic symptoms, can have very sinister effects on the voice.
 The postnasal drip that is caused by allergies can actually cause laryngitis.
 When mild, this may only cause subtle symptoms, including the loss of one to two notes from the top, a difficult to navigate vocal break, or an inability to sing softly.
 As the severity progresses, so do the symptoms and may eventually lead to severe injury.

 What is postnasal drip?

-Postnasal drip is the term for mucous that drips down from the nose to the back of the throat.
-Mucous forms in glands throughout the respiratory tract, and much of it forms in the nose and sinuses.
+Postnasal drip is the term for mucus that drips down from the nose to the back of the throat.
+Mucous forms in glands throughout the respiratory tract and much of it forms in the nose and sinuses.
 The body produces a significant amount of mucous – about one to 1.5 liters per day.
 The vast majority of nasal mucous slides down the back of the nose, into the throat, where it is swallowed.